 I’m sure you’ve seen posts saying how you can get a value of 12 cents per point on hotel bookings.
-Before you run out and sign up for that co-brand credit card mentioned in the article, I guarantee you, there’s something iffy with those calculations.
+Before you run out and sign up for that co-brand credit card, I guarantee you, there’s something iffy with those calculations.

 Take, for example, the 75,000 points we spent to stay at the Hyatt Centric Key West Resort and Spa.
 At the time, it was the most expensive hotel redemption I’d ever made.
 When I booked the hotel, I wrote:

 Was this hotel worth almost $1,900 for a 3-night stay?
 If it was, my redemption was worth 2.50 cents per point.
 That’s a good value even before you figure in that I wouldn’t have to pay the $30 a day resort fee (because Hyatt excludes the resort fee on all points stays).
-The hotel has since raised the resort fee to $45.
+The hotel has since raised the resort fee to $45 plus tax.

 Unfortunately, the valuation isn’t even close to the actual value because I would never pay that much money for a room at this hotel.
 I could never see myself paying $650 a night for a hotel room in Key West.
 We’ve stayed at several hotels and not paid anything close to that.
 However, this was different from our usual trips in 2 important ways: